Crypto

 Is it necessary to use a hardware wallet for maximum security?

 While hardware wallets offer the highest level of security due to their offline storage of private keys, they may not be necessary for all users.
-Software wallets with robust security features like encryption and multi-factor authentication can also protect your crypto assets adequately.
+Software wallets with robust security features like encryption and multi-factor authentication can protect your crypto assets adequately.